 There may be several reasons for the use of uniform bottles in contemporary perfumery.
 They are obviously much cheaper for fragrance brands to produce and pack than individualized designs.
 Paradoxically, though, uniform bottles are also often perceived as a sign of luxury, because we tend to think that the lack of effort in bottle design means that more creativity and quality have been reserved for the juice.
 The latter is of course a naive presumption, but it seems to be an efficient sales strategy that many niche lines have employed.

 The reuse of perfume bottles is a delicate balance.
 On the one hand, we love when Guerlain gives new life to some of its historic bottle designs.
 On the other, we don’t want Guerlain to look as uniform as Chanel.
-Luckily, Guerlain’s past bottle art is so prolific that that's not likely to happen, but as a consequence of Guerlain's standardisation of its packaging, there's very little left of Robert Granai's prolific bottle designs.
+Luckily, Guerlain’s past bottle art is so abundant that that's not likely to happen, but as a consequence of Guerlain's standardisation of its packaging, there's very little left of Robert Granai's prolific bottle designs.
 Below, you'll find an overview of fourteen of Robert Granai's most important bottles for Guerlain.

 The Eau de Toilette and Eau de Parfum bottles